paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

 - Spectra

     These can be used for a wide range of purposes, including the production of the two other observable quantities.
-PST works by defaul in luminosity (or flux) density per wavelength unit (e.g. Lsun / AA), although the use of :class:`astropy.units` allows to easily convert to specific flux per frequency.
+PST works by default in luminosity (or flux) density per wavelength unit (e.g. Lsun / AA), although the use of :class:`astropy.units` allows to easily convert to specific flux per frequency.